Zacsluss/particle_physics_simulator/README.md

 ## 📬 About & Connect

-I currently work as a Lead CRM Systems Analyst at Computershare, managing enterprise platforms and Salesforce integrations across global teams.
+By day, I work as a Lead CRM Systems Analyst at Computershare, managing enterprise platforms and Salesforce integrations across global teams.
+By night, I build stuff like this.

-I'm into enterprise systems architecture and management, people management, programming, AI/ML, digital design, art, and photography - which you can find more info about by visiting my portfolio below.
+I'm into enterprise systems architecture and management, people management, programming, AI/ML, digital design, art, and photography.
 Above all, I'm on a never-ending quest for knowledge!

 **Let's connect:**